linmx0130/ndarray_safetensors/README.md

 Serialize / deserialize [Rust ndarray](https://docs.rs/ndarray/latest/ndarray/) with [Safetensors](https://huggingface.co/docs/safetensors/en/index).

 ## Demo
 See `safetensors-testapp` for more details.
-Here is the code to print all tensors from a safetensors file.
+Here is an end-to-end demo to print all tensors from a safetensors file.

 ```rust
 use ndarray_safetensors::parse_tensor_view_data;